-How do you know when it’s time to hire a new employee?
-As a small business owner, you’re used to wearing many hats, and doing whatever needs to get done at any time.
-Still, even you have to sleep sometimes.
-If you’re having to turn down clients, preparing to launch a new product or location, or have a specific set of tasks that require a different set of skills than you have, it may be time to bring in some help.
+Running a small business requires adaptability.
+Managing your finances and planning new product launches are important assignments.
+But if you have to turn down clients, prepare to launch a new product or location, or have a specific set of tasks that require a different set of skills than you have, you should consider hiring employees to grow your team.

 The Hiring Process

 Begin by categorizing the received resumes into ‘yes,’ ‘no,’ and ‘maybe’ groups.
 Streamline this process by ensuring each candidate meets the essential qualifications, presents a polished resume free from glaring mistakes, and possesses the necessary soft skills.